-BP is looking to a lower carbon future, building on activity over many years - from championing emissions trading schemes to launching its own alternative energy business
+BP is looking to a low carbon future, building on activity over many years - from championing emissions trading schemes to launching our alternative energy business

 - BP sets target to cut emissions from our operations to 10% below 1990 levels by 2010.
 We met this target in 2001.